kbin76/signal-cli-python-api/README.md

 signal-cli is a java application implementing the official Signal Messenger java library, and can be found here: https://github.com/AsamK/signal-cli

-HOWEVER: This python library currently requires a forked version of this client that has the "jsonevtloop" function, and that is available here: https://github.com/kbin76/signal-cli
+HOWEVER: This python library currently requires a forked version of this client that has the "jsonEventLoop" functionality, and that is available here: https://github.com/kbin76/signal-cli

 For the example to work, you must first use the signal-cli command line client to either register a new identity or link it to an already existing identity.